E. Martin Estrada: Civil Rights and Hate Crimes

 Estrada prosecuted City National Bank in 2023, whose refusal to finance mortgages in Black and Latino communities resulted in a settlement of $31 million.
 He also addressed hate crimes, including the prosecution of a former Marine who firebombed a Planned Parenthood clinic in 2022, and the indictment of a white supremacist gang in October 2024.

 Vulnerable Communities Task Force

 Estrada started the Vulnerable Communities Task Force in 2023 to address scams targeting marginalized groups.
 The force led to the conviction of the well-known disbarred attorney Tom Girardi on embezzlement charges.
 Estrada also pursued environmental abusers including the indictment of Phillips 66 for Clean Water Act violations, and reached a $20 million settlement with Los Angeles for wastewater discharge violations.

 On January 14, 2025, Estrada announced he would be resigning from the post, effective January 17. he was replaced by his First Assistant Joseph T. McNally.

 Return to private sector

 In February 2025, Estrada returned to Munger, Tolles & Olson.

+In November 2025, Estrada became the co-managing partner of the firm, beginning a three year tenure.